aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 > [!NOTE]
 > You can get a bird’s eye view of everything running with the `kubectl get all` command.

+### kubectl YAML basics

+All k8s YAML files must have these two keys:

+- `apiVersion`: should be set to v1
+- `kind`: the type of resource this YAML is

+Basides that, you have these rules:

+- **can have multiple resources in one YAML**: it's possible to have multiple resources defined in one YAML by separating the resources with a `---` fence.

 ### Kubectl Config

 The `~/.kube/config` file contains configuration about all the k8s clusters and contexts available that you can connect to: